Last Updated on4 min read

-UPDATE (Jan 2019): Microsoft has made changes to the way that Microsoft Teams create Office 365 Groups - so they are no longer added to Outlook by default.
+UPDATE (Jan 2019): Microsoft has made changes to the way that Microsoft Teams create Office 365 Groups – so they are no longer added to Outlook by default.
 This means, that if you are using this script, it might not add files that reside in a Team, to your OneDrive client.
-I varies from tenant to tenant, I have yet to discover why it works for some, and not others.
+I varies from tenant to tenant, I have yet to discover why it works for some, and not others. for the most part, it just works!

 In this article, I will cover the bases on how I currently recommend moving department drives to Office 365.
 Thoughts will be shared at the end, and feedback welcomed.
 Finally, I will unveil a script I have created to automatically have a users OneDrive Desktop Client, populated with all available Office 365 Group Drives – that now live in SharePoint Online / Teams / Office 365 Groups / Unified Groups (Dear lord, please help people find this on google!).